-There many ways that the skin surfaces of the body can be burned: heat, steam, chemicals, sunlight, fire, etc and these can be accidental or the result of another’s negligence.
+There many ways that the skin surfaces of the body can be burned: heat, steam, chemicals, sunlight, fire, and more.
+These injuries can be accidental or the result of another’s negligence.

-However, if you have ever experienced even a minor burn from an oven or getting too close to a campfire, it is understandable that burns cause immediate extreme pain even from minor 1st or 2nd degree burns.
+However, if you have ever experienced even a minor burn from an oven or getting too close to a campfire, it is understandable that burns cause immediate extreme pain even from minor first or second-degree burns.

-- First-degree: outer layer of skin is damaged
+- First-degree: the outer layer of skin is damaged

-- Second-degree: outer layer of skin and the layer of skin underneath is damaged
+- Second-degree: the outer layer of skin and the layer of skin underneath is damaged

 - Third-degree: all layers of the skin are damaged